Emir Spahić: International career

 On 7 June 2003, Spahić made his debut as a substitute against Romania at Stadionul Ion Oblemenco in Craiova.
 On 28 February 2006, he scored his first international goal, in a friendly game against Japan, played in Dortmund.

 Ever since his debut, he was an important member of the national team and served as their captain for a number of years.
 He headed a ball into the box and assisted Ermin Bičakčić who scored a crucial equalizer versus Slovakia in Žilina during the 2014 FIFA World Cup qualifiers.
 Bosnia and Herzegovina came back from one goal down in that game to win 2–1 and stay top of their qualifying group for ahead of Greece.

 Spahić retired from international football on 7 August 2014.
 After his retirement, Bosnia lost their first game of Euro 2016 qualifiers versus Cyprus (ranked 121 places behind Bosnia in FIFA Ranking for August 2014) without Spahić, which resulted in manager Safet Sušić calling him back from retirement on 22 September for the games that followed against Wales and Belgium.
 At the time, Bosnia's key defenders were either injured or lacked competitive matches for their clubs, which prompted in Spahić's call-up to the national side.
 Due to injury, he missed those two games and later returned to international stage against Israel on 16 November where he played the full game, his first since playing against Iran at the 2014 FIFA World Cup.

 On 29 May 2016, he scored in a 3–1 friendly loss to Spain in St. Gallen, Switzerland, and was sent off before half time for an altercation with Cesc Fàbregas.

+Executive career

+On 19 April 2024, Spahić took up the position of director of the Bosnia and Herzegovina national team, replacing former national teammate Zvjezdan Misimović.

 Personal life

-Spahić is an ethnic Bosniak.
+Spahić is of Bosniak descent, although he identifies as an ethnic Muslim.

 His father is from Sandžak, and his mother is from Gacko.
 They met when they were both working in Dubrovnik.
 Emir has two brothers, the older being Nermin and younger one Alen, who is also a football player.
 Spahić is a first cousin of fellow national team player Edin Džeko.

 Spahić is a fan of tennis, and has followed live matches in Dubai, Barcelona, Montpellier and Paris.

-He is enrolled at the University of Sarajevo, majoring in sport and physical education.
+He was enrolled at the University of Sarajevo, earning a degree in sport and physical education.

 Aside from his native Bosnian, Spahić speaks English, Spanish, French, German and Russian to varying degrees of fluency.

-On 30 August 2019, Spahić was involved in a car accident, when his SUV rolled over on the road, sustaining multiple, but not life-threatening injuries.
+On 30 August 2019, Spahić was involved in a car accident, when his SUV rolled over on the road, sustaining multiple non-life-threatening injuries.

+In 2021, he was a candidate on the list of the local Dubrovnik regionalist party DUSTRA for the local elections in Croatia, but failed to enter the Dubrovnik City Council.

+He is a practising Muslim.
+In 2023, he became the president of the Executive Board of the Islamic Community of Dubrovnik.